From the creator of Anarchy

 Part of the reason he wanted to runaway was to find his brother if he could.
 The mystery of it appealed to him much more than facing reality.
 The newsprint faces stared at him and his mind drifted.

 Did Trevor meet the punks in the pictures?
 Was he one of them now?
 Or had something else happened, something bad.
 He couldn’t think about that.
 It was nicer to believe that Trevor was out there somewhere living a new life free of suburbia.

-Dolphin Street, began as a short story within the out of print Dark Lands collection.
+Dolphin Street began as a short story within the out-of-print, first edition of the